About JD's Strip Tees

 OUR MISSION

-Currently we do simple single color designs, printed with water-based ink.
+We do single, and multi-colored designs, printed with water-based ink.
 We will never use Plastisol, PVC-based, environmentally damaging, ink.

 We provide high quality finished products.
 Of our own, and your custom commissioned, designs.